 The endpoint returns HTTP 404 in the following cases:

-• No app exists with the given id.
+• No app exists with the given APP_ID.

 • The app exists but is of an incorrect type.